-According to the forthcoming UNEP Cooling Spotlight Report, cooling sector GHG emissions can be reduced by 60% which translates into 62 billion tonnes of Co2e between 2022-2050 through greater energy efficiency, better building codes, nature-based solutions, and faster HFC phase down where possible, while also improving access to cooling for populations to mitigate heat stress, enable productive work, reduce food loss and enhance healthcare.
+According to the forthcoming UNEP Cooling Spotlight Report, cooling sector GHG emissions can be reduced by 68% below 2022 levels by 2050 - which translates into 78 billion tonnes of Co2e savings between 2022-2050 - through greater energy efficiency, better building codes, nature-based solutions, and faster HFC phase down where possible, while also improving access to cooling for populations to mitigate heat stress, enable productive work, reduce food loss and enhance healthcare.
 Therefore, it is highly recommended that countries join the Global Cooling Pledge and support the call for urgent action on sustainable cooling to protect people and deliver on the sustainable development goals, without hastening climate change.